-You might not even have heard about this kind of scam yet but this is actually the crime tourists lose the most money in Thailand and it’s one of the scams that mainly foreigners are organizing.
+You might not even have heard about this kind of scam yet, but this is actually the crime tourists lose the most money in Thailand and it’s one of the scams that mainly foreigners are organizing.
 What happens is you are given a scratchy card by a stranger on the street for free.
 He then immediately lets you know that you’ve won a massive price or he gives you a call later to make it appear more authentic.
 In order to claim your price you have to accompany him to a hotel.

-Once arrived there he will bring you to a conference room along with other tourists who apparently have won as well and then there’s a presentation held by slick Westerners, all of them being well trained sales agents.
-Now the scam is they offer you timeshare memberships at luxury hotels, resorts or apartments to spend several weekends or weeks in every year at an extremely discounted rate.
+Once arrived there, he will bring you to a conference room along with other tourists who apparently have won as well and then there’s a presentation held by slick Westerners, all of them being well trained sales agents.
+Now the scam is they offer you timeshare memberships at luxury hotels, resorts or apartments to spend several weekends or weeks every year at an extremely discounted rate.
 If you do enter one of these too-good-to-be-true deals and make a down payment of several thousand dollars you might end up driving along the beach with your contract in the hands looking for a property that doesn’t even exist.

 Thai Dating Sites Scam

 There are foreigners who send presents and even money to girls they meet on the various Thai Online Dating Sites without ever having met them in person.
-My ex student girlfriend told me that she once received a big package full of candies sent from a guy in the United States and she hasn’t even had a video call via skype with him before, they just wrote each other text messages for a couple of months and then he asked her for her post address.
+My ex student girlfriend told me that she once received a big package full of candies sent from a guy in the United States and she hasn’t even had a video call via Skype with him before, they just wrote each other text messages for a couple of months and then he asked her for her post address.

 Now where are the scams in online dating sites?
-There are some foreigners who get their Thai girlfriends to create a profile on dating sites and respond to messages of guys promising to meet them but she is out of money so she asks him to pay for the bus or flight ticket to travel to Bangkok from her province.
-The guy transfers the money on her bank account and never hears from her again.
+There are some foreigners who get their Thai girlfriends to create a profile on dating sites and respond to messages of guys promising to meet them, but she is out of money so she asks him to pay for the bus or flight ticket to travel to Bangkok from her province.
+The guy transfers the money to her bank account and never hears from her again.

 How to avoid getting scammed in Thailand